What’s new in bladder cancer research and treatment?

 Important research into bladder cancer is being done right now in many university hospitals, medical centers, and other institutions around the world.

 Scientists have made great progress in learning about the differences between normal cells and bladder cancer cells.
 They are also finding out how these differences make cells grow too much and spread to other parts of the body.

 Several changes in the DNA (genetic material) of bladder cancer cells have been found.
 Researchers are now trying to determine if tests that identify these DNA changes can help predict the prognosis (outlook) of bladder cancer patients (which might affect treatment) or if they are useful in finding bladder cancers that recur (come back) after treatment.

 Researchers also hope to use this knowledge to develop new ways to treat bladder cancer.

 Urine tests to look for bladder cancer

 Several newer tests look for substances in the urine that might help show if a person has bladder cancer.
 These tests are used mainly to help diagnose bladder cancer or to look for recurrence in people who have already been treated.
 Researchers are now looking to see if these tests might be helpful even earlier, to screen for bladder cancer in people without symptoms (see “Can bladder cancer be found early?”).

-Reducing the risk of bladder cancer recurrence
+Reducing the risk of bladder cancer coming back

-A major concern for people who have had bladder cancer is that they are at risk for developing a new cancer in bladder or other parts of the urinary tract (including the lining of the kidneys, ureters, and urethra).
+A major concern for people who have had bladder cancer is that they are at risk for developing a new cancer in the bladder or other parts of the urinary tract (including the lining of the kidneys, ureters, and urethra).